Robert Mugabe resigns after 37 years as Zimbabwe's leader

-Harare, Zimbabwe (CNN)Zimbabwe's President Robert Mugabe has resigned, the speaker of the country's Parliament said, bringing an end to his 37 years of rule.

-The announcement came as Parliament began proceedings to impeach him, six days after the military seized control in the capital, Harare, and placed the 93-year-old leader under house arrest.
+The announcement came minutes into a joint session of the Zimbabwean Parliament in Harare, convened to prise the 93-year-old from power.

+As the Speaker read out a letter from Mugabe, lawmakers broke out in thunderous applause and cheers.

-Crowds in the streets of Harare broke out in rapturous celebrations, dancing and cheering in joy, some raising their fists and waving Zimbabwean flags.
+In the streets outside, crowds erupted in rapturous celebrations, dancing and cheering in joy, some raising their fists and waving Zimbabwean flags.

-As Mugabe's letter was read out in Parliament, lawmakers broke out in thunderous applause and cheers.
+Mugabe's announcement was an acknowledgment of the inevitable.
+In reality, he lost his grip on power six days ago when the country's top generals launched what amounted to a military coup, placing the veteran leader under house arrest.

+The military intervention came after Mugabe had fired his Vice President, Emmerson Mnangagwa, in an apparent attempt to clear a path for his wife, Grace, to succeed him.

 Mugabe's resignation marks the end of an era in Zimbabwe.
 He ruled the country with an iron fist for almost four decades and is the only leader the nation has known since it achieved independence from Britain in 1980.

-Mugabe's political demise is the consequence of a struggle over who would succeed him in the ZANU-PF, a party split between those loyal to the former vice president, Emmerson Mnangagwa, and supporters of Mugabe's wife, Grace Mugabe.
+Mugabe's political demise is the consequence of a struggle over who would succeed him in the ZANU-PF, a party split between those loyal to the former vice president, Mnangagwa, and supporters of Grace Mugabe.

 It was a humiliating departure for Mugabe, who clung onto power for a week but eventually buckled to pressure.